View David Dodes's Obituary on nhregister.com and share memories

 |

 Funeral service and interment will be private.
+In lieu of flowers, the family requests that donations be made in David's name to The Brooklyn College Annual Fund, www.brooklyn.cuny.edu and look for the support BC tab.
 The Weller Funeral Home, 424 Elm St., New Haven is in charge of arrangements.
 To sign a memorial book please visit:

 www.wellerfuneralhome.com